-For the 1985 season, the Orioles significantly dipped into the free agent market for the first time.
-Coming off their disappointing previous year as 5th-place-finishing defending champs, owner Edward Bennett Williams, who'd been diagnosed with terminal cancer, decided to go with a quick-fix strategy.
-The oft-hobbled Fred Lynn, signed for four years; 37 year old Lee Lacy, signed for three years; and Don Aase all came to the Orioles.
+The 1985 Baltimore Orioles significantly dipped into the free agent market for the first time before the season.
+Coming off their disappointing previous year as 5th-place-finishing defending champs in 1984, owner Edward Bennett Williams, who had been diagnosed with terminal cancer, decided to go with a quick-fix strategy.
+The oft-hobbled Fred Lynn, signed for four years; 37-year-old Lee Lacy, signed for three years; and Don Aase all came to the Orioles.
 In a June trade, General Manager Hank Peters also brought in Alan Wiggins, who was himself in a steeper, and more tragic, downward spiral than the O's.

 Fred Lynn played in 124 games, hitting .263/.339/.449 with 23 HR, Lee Lacy also played about three-quarters of the time and hit .293/.343/.409, while Don Aase won 10 and saved 14 games out of the bullpen.

 Lacy replaced the Orioles' long-running "Roewenstein" platoon of Gary Roenicke and John Lowenstein, both of whom departed during 1985.
-38-year old Lowenstein was released in May and Roenicke would be traded to the Yankees after the season.
+38-year-old Lowenstein was released in May and Roenicke was traded to the New York Yankees after the season.

 1985 was also Sammy Stewart's final year as an Oriole.

 Awards and Honors

 - AL Silver Slugger Award: Cal Ripken (SS)